freewind-demos/superagent-upload-image-demo/README.md

 The uploaded image will be inside the `uploaded-images` directory of server side, with a timestamp added in the file name.

+Note: Don't forget to run `webpack` if you modify any js code under `public`.

 Articles
 -------